Information for Phase I Research Track Students

 - To campus-wide peers: In poster format at the annual Health Sciences Center Research Day—December of Phase II.

-- To a national group of peers: In oral format (5 minutes) at the annual Western Medical Student Research Forum, held in Carmel, California—January of Phase II (students will receive a stipend to help support travel and registration to the meeting)
+- To a national group of peers: In oral or poster format (5 minutes) at the annual Western Medical Student Research Forum, held in Carmel, California—January of Phase II (students will receive a stipend to help support travel and registration to the meeting)

 - To a local group of faculty: Format will vary depending on your mentor’s departmental affiliation.